smjcc/PLL/README.md

 * an 'alt' key is down:	partition 4 is selected.

-for each of these cases, the `n` in the `PLL=` option will be replaced with the partition number that the kernel was actualled loaded from.
+for each of these cases, the `n` in the `PLL=` option will be replaced with the partition number that the kernel was actually loaded from.

 ### In the case of `+`